 - Legendary British adventurer, explorer and best-selling author

 - First man to cross both polar ice caps and climb Everest

 Ranulph Fiennes's Biography

-Named "The World's Greatest Living Explorer" by Guinness Book of Records
+Sir Ranulph Fiennes is a motivational speaker who was named “The World’s Greatest Living Explorer” by the Guinness Book of Records.

 He undertook the ultimate endurance test in 2003, completing 7 marathons in 7 days, in 7 different continents.
 What’s more he did this just 4 months after suffering a heart attack.
 In 1993, he and Dr. Mike Stroud completed the first entirely unassisted polar journey across the Antarctic Continent, the longest polar journey in history.
 He has and continues to truly live up to his family motto ‘Look for a brave spirit’.

 Sir Ranulph is the author of 20 books, including “The Feather Men” (Bloomsbury Publishing, 1991) – a UK No 1 best-seller which in 2011 was released as a major motion picture called Killer Elite – and the top selling biography of “Captain Scott” (Hodder, 2003).
 He is also the author of “My Heroes” (Hodder & Stoughton, 2011), which details the people who have inspired him – from explorers to policemen, families to freedom fighters.
 In his latest book, AGINCOURT (Hodder & Stroughton, 2014), an account of the Battle of Agincourt, Sir Ranulph gives an unique view of one of the most significant turning points in English history.